 Happy Snowy Trails!

 Note: This doc is aimed towards winter backcountry use of the 10th Mountain hut system and affiliated huts.
-Other huts (and yurts) may have a similar set up, but you should always perform some initial research into each hut/yurt to see what facilities are available.
+Other huts (and yurts) may have a similar setup, but you should always perform some initial research into each hut/yurt to see what facilities are available.
 This doc is also meant for winter use.
-Summer use of the huts can be similar but there are differences.
+Summer use of the huts can be similar, but there are differences.
 Finally, it goes without saying that this doc is meant for initial planning purposes only.
-You should always do further research about ANY hut and choose your gear, clothing , food and route based on your own personal preferences and experience level.
-Winter backcountry travel can fun, wonderful and rewarding.
+You should always do further research about ANY hut and choose your gear, clothing, food and route based on your personal preferences and experience level.
+Winter backcountry travel can fun, pleasant and rewarding.
 But it is not for the unprepared.
-Have fun and be safe!
+Have a good time and be safe!